 - Determine where the DS will work.
 Is it a separate room? - Determine where the phones will be.
-Do you have room for a phone at each end of each controlled siding? - Find a clean, well lighted place for the common equipment.
+Do you have room for a phone at each end of each controlled siding? - Find a clean, well lighted place for the common equipment, usually near DS.
 Be sure there is room to work, you'll be spending some time here!